NYS Community Medicaid Eligibility Will Soon be a Greater Challenge

 While almost everyone was focused on the coronavirus pandemic, the New York State Legislature, flying under the radar, took the opportunity to include new Medicaid rules in the budget.
 The changes will make it more difficult for New Yorkers to access Community Medicaid services.

-Once these changes take effect — in only five months – Community Medicaid applicants will face greater challenges in obtaining services, including Home Care.
+Once these changes take effect, Community Medicaid applicants will face greater challenges in obtaining services, including Home Care.
 As a result, New Yorkers who fail to plan ahead may wind up spending tens of thousands of dollars out-of-pocket before they can access Medicaid benefits.
 We are urging our clients, and any senior or person whose long-term care is a concern, to act before the changes in eligibility rules take effect.

-Among the changes that will adversely affect seniors and disabled persons, we think these are the most significant:
+Among the changes that will adversely affect seniors and disabled persons, these are the most significant:

 1. The New 30-Month “Look Back”

-In New York, it is currently possible to access Community Medicaid quickly, since there is no “look back” period.
-Starting October 1, 2020, that will no longer be the case — Community Medicaid will have a 30 month (2 ½ year) “look back.”
-From that point on, new applicants will need to provide 30 months of bank statements and financial information when applying for Community Medicaid benefits.
+In New York, it is currently possible to access Community Medicaid quickly, but that will be changing.
+Formerly there was no “look back” period when applying for Community Medicaid services.
+However, the new rules will, once implemented, count uncompensated gifts and transfers starting October 1, 2020.
+From that point on, new applicants will need to provide bank statements and financial information for a period of 30 months (2 1/2 years) when applying for Community Medicaid benefits.
+Our article "Changes to Community Medicaid Begin Soon" has more details.

 As with Nursing Home Medicaid, the Community Medicaid application will require disclosure of any gifts or transfers that have been made without consideration (e.g., monetary gifts to children or transfers to a trust) during the “look back” period.
 If so, the applicant will be subject to a “penalty period” during which he or she will not be eligible for Community Medicaid benefits.
 Those who need Home Care, for example, could be forced to pay out-of-pocket for up to 30 months, which could wipe out their savings.